 What is the single biggest challenge you faced when writing your book?

-Where can you find out more about MB Feeney and her work
+Where can I find out more about Chris amd his book?

 Why ‘The Thursday Throng’?

 These posts are called The Thursday Throng in honour of the throng that waits eagerly outside the book store when a new author is doing a book signing event or appearance.
 On this website it takes the form of a ‘Meet the Author‘ online event with some information about our author’s latest book and an interview.
 If you would like to take part in the Thursday Throng then why not visit Thursday Throng Author Interview Guidelines to find out more.